 - The class schedule is completed by adding courses in the general studies program that have not been taken.

-- Students participating in Active Suspension must earn a minimum 2.0 GPA on 13 hours, and pass Strategies for College Success (UNA 105) to be removed from suspension.
+- Students participating in Active Suspension must earn a minimum UNA Institutional GPA of 2.0 and pass Strategies for College Success (UNA 105) to be removed from suspension.
 Students have up to two semesters to satisfy this requirement or be subject to Academic Suspension as outlined in the Undergraduate Catalog.

 The current policy mandating that suspended students sit out one regular semester would be retained for those students who do not participate in Active Suspension.
 The Active Suspension Program is available for students who are on Suspension 1 (or who have been suspended for one semester).